 Keep to beat the egg whites until you get a very firm, shiny and hard meringue.
 This is important: you have to create a mixture that you can place into the pastry bag and can be molded perfectly.

 If you beat the egg whites too little, the dough will be too soft.
-The biscuits dough just placed on the baking sheet with the sac a poche immediately lose shape and volume, the dough will expand and you will end up with a real crap.
-So, IMPORTANT: whip the egg whites until super-stiff!
+The dough, just placed on the baking sheet with the sac a poche, immediately lose shape and volume.
+The dough will expand and you will end up with a real crap.

 Step 2) – Now beat the egg yolks with a fork and add them to the whipped egg whites, stirring with a spatula, moving from the bottom upwards.
-The more air you will be able to incorporate during processing, the softer, lighter and more perfect the ladyfingers will be for soaking in coffee or liquors in your recipes.
+The more air you will be able to incorporate during this hand work, the softer, lighter and more perfect the lady fingers will be for soaking in coffee or liquors in your recipes.

 Step 3) – Then add the sifted flour and potato starch, together with the lemon peel or other flavoring of your choice (optional), and mix until you get a homogeneous mixture.